 Most of the stories that Posey wrote were just one or two pages long.
 I have a small part of one such story.
-If you want to see some of his complete stories and the accompanying art by Curtus, you may download them here:
+If you want to see some of his complete stories and the accompanying art by Curtus, please go here to find out how.

-Curtus' first work published by a widely circulated magazine appeared in Janus in 1977 as contributions accompaning letters.
+Curtus' first work published by a widely circulated magazine appeared in Janus in 1977 as contributions accompanying letters.
 The first is from volume 6 #1 and the second from volume 6 #4.

 Here is an example of a drawing by Curtus that was modified by Taylor for use in 'Peter's Vacation' published by Amber E. of Milpitas California in 1980.